ThomasHineXYZ/obspokemonhud/README.md

 ### Mac...
 I'm not sure, I don't have a Mac machine or VM to test this on.
 If someone would like to start an [issue](issues/) and give me instructions for how to install and set up OBS and Python, that would be appreciated.

+## Notes
+* If you're on Linux, you'll have to create any additional cache folders that aren't a part of the repository (custom maps, etc.)

 ## To Do:
 * Variants (Alolan, Galarian)
 * A lot...